-The Residency Advisory Warriorz (RAWRZ) are an elected group of residents who make meaningful change within the program by developing solutions to concerns voiced by our residents.
-RAWRS is always available to bring concerns or questions to the program administration and is currently working on improving rounding time and the evening sign out process.
+The Residency Advisory Warriorz (RAWRZ) are an elected group of residents who make meaningful change within the program by developing solutions to feedback from our residents.
+RAWRZ is always available to bring concerns or questions to the program administration and is currently working on improving the goals of the 2nd year senioring experiences and inpatient call structure.

 Pediatric Global Health Initiative

 At the University of Michigan Pediatric Residency program, we believe that global health opportunities, both local and abroad, contribute to the development of socially-conscious, well-rounded resident pediatricians.
-Residents have multiple opportunities to be exposed to global health and participate in global health opportunities.
-Residents can participate in an international elective.
-In addition, a hospital-wide initiative seeking to strengthen Michigan’s residency-wide global health program developed a specific Global Health and Disparities Curriculum with a monthly lecture series open to all residents.
+Residents have multiple opportunities for exposure to global health.
+Residents can participate in an international elective or an elective with graduated Michigan Medicine residents working with under-served communities throughout Alaska.
+In addition, a hospital-wide initiative seeking to strengthen Michigan Medicines residency-wide global health program developed a specific Global Health and Disparities Curriculum with a monthly lecture series open to all residents.
 Finally, residents can elect to participate in the Global Health and Health Disparities Area of Concentration.

-The social committee is dedicated to maintaining resident wellness and morale through social events.
+The social committee is dedicated to maintaining resident wellness and sense of community through social events.
 Throughout the year, different activities are planned and open to all residents.
-Previous events have included happy hour at local breweries, float days on the river, apple picking, trivia nights at local pubs, and autumn wine and cheese nights.
+Previous events have included happy hours at local breweries, float days on the river, apple picking, trivia nights at local pubs, and autumn wine and cheese nights, to name a few.

 The Resident Book Club offers the opportunity to meet up with other residents outside of work at local coffee shops, restaurants, and resident homes to discuss current best sellers.
-Recently discussed books have included “When Breath Becomes Air” by Paul Kalanithi, “Everything I Never Told You”, by Celeste Ng, and “Station Eleven” by Emily St. John Mandel.
+Recently discussed books have included “When Breath Becomes Air” by Paul Kalanithi, “Everything I Never Told You”, by Celeste Ng, and “”Where the Crawddads Sing” by Delia Owens.